 Line editing: Line editing focuses on the sentence and paragraph level.
 This is where I go in and rearrange text for greater clarity and precision.
 I charge by the hour for line editing; send on a sample of your draft and I’m happy to give you a free estimate.

 My base rate for editing is $100/hour, but I am happy to negotiate student and underemployed rates on a case-by-case basis.
+If we know each other (IRL friends, social media mutuals, etc.), ask about my friends & family rate!
 If you just need an initial email consultation, that’s free.